smashingboxes/smashing-template/README.md

   - Modify the Gemfile
   - Remove files from the app directory, including helpers, views, and assets > javascripts and stylesheets
   - Modify the application_controller.rb file for an API
-  - Option to install the gem 'devise_auth'
+  - Option to install the gem 'devise_token_auth'
   - Option to install the gem 'smashing_docs'

 2. API with Admin Interface
   - Modify the Gemfile
   - Remove Turbolinks
-  - Option to install the gem 'devise_auth'
+  - Option to install the gem 'devise_token_auth'
   - Option to install the gems 'cucumber-rails' and 'capybara'
   - Option to install the gem 'smashing_docs'